-According to learned counsel for the respondent, the applicant was offered and accepted employment on a probationary basis for a period of six months and that at the expiry of that period, it was up to the respondent to confirm the applicant to the permanent and pensionable service of the society or not to confirm her.
-He argued that the respondent elected not to confirm her as it was within its rights to do so.
-He contended further that the respondent was not obliged to proffer any reasons for its decision.
+According to Learned Counsel for the Respondent, the Applicant was offered and accepted employment on a probationary basis for a period of 6 months and that at the expiry of that period, it was up to the Respondent to confirm the Applicant to the permanent and pensionable service of the society or not to confirm her.
+He argued that the Respondent elected not to confirm her as it was within its rights to do so.
+He contended further that the Respondent was not obliged to proffer any reasons for its decision.

-According to learned counsel for the respondent, the applicant's probation ended on 27 August 2002, and that this is the day the respondent was entitled to have advised the applicant that it is not going to confirm her as a permanent and pensionable employee of the society, but it did not do so because the applicant requested for an opportunity to reflect on whether she wants to undergo the HIV/AIDS test as per the instructions or not.
-The applicant only advised the respondent that she would not undergo the required test on or about 7 October 2002, and 12 days or so later her employment was terminated by letter dated 19 October 2002.
+According to Learned Counsel for the Respondent, the Applicant's probation ended on the 27th August, 2002, and that, this is the day the Respondent was entitled to have advised the Applicant that it is not going to confirm her as a permanent and pensionable employee of the society, but it did not do so because the Applicant requested for an opportunity to reflect on whether she wants to undergo the HIV/AIDS test as per the instructions or not.
+The Applicant only advised the Respondent that she will not undergo the required test on or about the 7th October, 2002, and 12 days or so later her employment was terminated by letter dated 19th October 2002.

-There is nothing on the admitted facts that suggest that applicant's probation was extended upon her request.
+There is nothing on the admitted facts that suggest that Applicant's probation was extended upon her request.
 There is in any event no formal communication to that effect.

-Learned counsel for the respondent was emphatic that the applicant was advised that as part of her contract of employment, she was required to submit a certified document of her HIV status, and that she was thus in a position where she knew she could not be confirmed to permanent employment unless she met the requirement.
+Learned Counsel for the Respondent was emphatic that the Applicant was advised that as part of her contract of employment, she was required to submit a certified document of her HIV status, and that she was thus in a position where she knew she could not be confirmed to permanent employment unless she met the requirement.

-With respect to the probationary period of the applicant, learned counsel for the respondent argued that there is no evidence that the applicant was an unskilled worker and that the court should hold that her probationary period should have been a period not exceeding three months.
+With respect to the probationary period of the Applicant, Learned Counsel for the Respondent argued that there is no evidence that the Applicant was an unskilled worker and that the Court should hold that her probationary period should have been a period not exceeding three months.

 I have considered the facts of this case and the submissions of the parties very carefully.
-The court accepts that the admitted facts do not mention whether the applicant was unskilled or skilled.
+The Court accepts that the admitted facts do not mention whether the Applicant was unskilled or skilled.

-The court has however had regard to the job description of the applicant filed of record that sets out the nature of the applicant job, qualifications and experience.
+The Court has however had regard to the job description of the Applicant filed of record that sets out the nature of the Applicant job, qualifications and experience.

-For completeness, I produce hereunder the applicant's job description:
+For completeness, I produce hereunder the Applicant's job description.